-Erin J. McGuire, PhD Direcctor (left to right) Graduate Student Researchers Siobhan Rubsum, Katheryn Gregerson; Program Officer Lydiah Maranga; and Associate Director Archie Jarman Our global network The Horticulture Innovation Lab Consortium consists of global leaders in horticulture, agronomics, agri-sociology, agribusiness and agri-policy.
+Feed the Future Innovation Lab for Horticulture Phone + I 530 752 3522 | horticulture@ucdavis.edu One Shields Avenue, Davis, CA 95616 USA ABOUT US The Feed the Future Innovation Lab for Horticulture. also known as the Horticulture Innovation Lab, is managed by a team at the University of California, Davis, in the College of Agricultural and Environmental Sciences, under the Department of Plant Sciences.
+Funding for the Horticulture Innovation Lab is provided by the U.S. Agency for International Development, as part of the Feed the Future global hunger and food security iniative.
+Dr. Erin J. McGuire is the Director of the Horticulture Innovation Lab.
+OUR GLOBAL NETWORK FLORIDA ACRICULTURA AND MECHANICAL UNIVERSITY World Vegetable Center DEPARTMENT OF NUTRITION consists of global leaders in horticulture. agronomics, agri-sociology, The Horticulture nnovation Lab Consortium agribusiness and agri-policy.
 Consortium partners include Florida Agricultural and Mechanical University, World Vegetable Center, Texas A&M Borlaug Institute, and Michigan State University.
 Consortium Specialists include Dr. Christine Stewart at the Institute of Global Nutrition at UC Davis (Nutrition and Food Safety), Hilary Proctor at Making Cents International (Youth Opportunities), and Dr. Janelle Larson at Penn State University (Gender Equality, Equity, and Participation).
 Consortium Scaling Partners include Cultivating New Frontiers in Agriculture and International Fertilizer Development Center.
-Contact us Feed the Future Innovation Lab for Horticulture University of California, Davis One Shields Avenue, Davis, CA 95616 USA Phone +1 530 752 3522 | horticulture@ucdavis.edu Visit us at horticulture.ucdavis.edu
+Contact us University of California, Davis